karamsa/GreatSQL/README.md

 - Tokenization and annotation are made manually. <br />
 - The dataset includes all kind of types, except blob or files <br />
 - Not all queries return results as in the perfect situation  in the task of NL2SQL the model should return the correct SQL query even if there is no rows in database tables.
+- For baseline models, we ignore parts of queries that are not compatible with our dataset like sub-queries, joins, etc...

 ## Citation